Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * 0 - main firmware, specific for Duet board.
 Needs appropriate IAP (In-App Programmer, specific to Duet board) binary to be able to flash update.
 * 1 - web server firmware, filename DuetWiFiServer.bin (WiFi-equipped Duets only)
-* 2 - web server file system, filename DuetWebControl.bin (needed only when using RepRapFirmware 1.18 series and earlier for Duet 2 WiFi)
+* 2 - update DSF packages in SBC mode (requires v3.5.0-rc.3 or newer)
 * 3 - put the WiFi module into bootloader mode, so that firmware can be uploaded directly via its serial port.
 Also used to update bootloader on CAN-connected Duet 3 expansion boards.
 * 4 - PanelDue firmware (RRF 3.2 and later; see [PanelDue firmware update instructions](/User_manual/RepRapFirmware/Updating_PanelDue){target=_blank}).